 The different types of cloth diapers explained

 Cloth diaper confusion?
 We get it.
 Your mama’s days of cloth diapering are long gone.
 Nowadays there are so many types of cloth diapers to choose from.
-The amount of options available can feel a bit overwhelming.
+The number of options available can feel a bit overwhelming.
 And with names like “AIO” or “AI2,” it’s like you need a translator to explain what these different types of cloth diapers are.

 But don’t worry; you got this.
 Our ultimate guide is all you need to understand the pros and cons of each.
 Read on to become that parent who knows it all.
 Well, at least when it comes to cloth diapers.

 Flats are considered the OG of cloth diapering.
-Much like its name, a flat diaper is a singled-layered piece of fabric that’s usually made of cotton.
+Much like its name suggests, a flat diaper is a singled-layered piece of fabric that’s usually made of cotton.
 To fit your baby, it requires folding in a variety of ways to create a multi-layered, diaper-like shape.
-To secure flat diapers, you need safety pins or clips.
+To secure flat cloth diapers, you need safety pins or clips.
 Plus, flats also require a diaper cover to help keep moisture inside the diaper.

-Pros of flat diapers:
+Pros of flat cloth diapers:

 - The most inexpensive cloth diapering option there is

 - Can customize absorbency by layering more than one flat together